Beppu Zen Retreat and GyaTeiJi Temple: Your all-Inclusive Zen temple homestay experience!

 DAILY SCHEDULE - Quick Reference

-7:00 Zen meditation '“zazenat the temple, 40 minutes, followed by tea.
+• 7:00 Zen meditation '“zazen” at the temple, 40 minutes, followed by tea.
 (Normally every day)

-9:00 Variable program:
+• 9:30 Variable program:

-- various activities or outings.
+- various in-house activities or outings.

 - “samu”- light temple work such as gardening or cleaning.

-- additional optional self-guided meditation time in the Buddha house (ask for directions)
+- additional self-guided meditation time

 ••TEA CEREMONY, is held once a week on a day best suited to interested guests. (¥3000 minimum donation)